by Bill McBride on 12/27/2012 03:28:00 PM

 This is a graph is of the number of states with one month increasing activity according to the Philly Fed.
 This graph includes states with minor increases (the Philly Fed lists as unchanged).

 Here is a map of the three month change in the Philly Fed state coincident indicators.
-Several states have turned red again.
-This map was all red during the worst of the recession, and all green not long ago - but this is an improvement from August.
+This map was all red during the worst of the recession.